-Each summer when river flows drop below 810 cubic feet per second (CSF) the main channel of the River Park is cut off with the placement of sandbags.
+Each summer when river flows drop below 810 cubic feet per second (CSF), the channel of the River Park is cut off with the placement of sandbags.
+This typically happens about mid-summer.
 While the River Park remains open, due to the lower water levels, the experience is different for users of the park.
 The water flow in the channel is closed to protect the habitat for the four endangered fish species in the Colorado River.
 The River Park channel was developed as an ecological enhancement to create additional aquatic and riparian areas and recreation was a secondary factor.
-[Learn more about the River Park.](#)
+Learn more about [the River Park](#).